Papi1997/MY-FINAL-PROJECT/README.md

 ##  Overview
 MY-FINAL-PROJECT is designed to automate and streamline manual payment processes.
 Built using **Python**, this project aims to provide a robust and user-friendly portal for handling payment tasks efficiently.
+This is in adherence to UN SDG 8
+ SDG 8 – Decent Work and Economic Growth
+Why it fits: Promotes sustainable economic growth, productive employment, and financial inclusion.
+If your system helps people save better or manage group funds, it supports entrepreneurship and long-term planning.

+Relevant Targets:

+8.3 – Promote development-oriented policies that support productive activities, decent job creation, entrepreneurship, and access to financial services.

+8.10 – Strengthen the capacity of financial institutions to encourage and expand access to banking, insurance, and financial services.

 ##  Main Features
 - Automated payment workflows